 Ever since I was a kid, I wanted to build a house.
 Like by myself, from the first pencil doodle to the last detail; maybe with a little help here and there.
 I finally got around to it.
 This is its story.

-Someday soon, I will write the story that leads up to this house; the story of selling one expensive house in Los Gatos and turning that into eleven old/recycled rentals in Eugene.
-It’s a long story, and I need to scan a bunch of old photographs.
-But for now, here’s the story of the (to date) culmination of that on-going project, the brief for which was the following:
+Here’s the story that leads up to this house; the story of selling one expensive house in Los Gatos and turning that into eleven old/recycled rentals in Eugene.

 I had a lot, right behind my house, which we bought for peanuts right after moving here in 1993.
 One of the moved houses, a little cottage, sits in the way back, on the alley.
 I split the lot into two lots some years ago, and on the front lot sat what was originally a garage that got moved along with the cottage.
 When I moved it and the cottage there, I ran water, sewer and electricity to it, as I foresaw some potential for it.
 That came to fruition when older son Ted (Ed, professionally) started college in Eugene, and he and I finished it to make it a little cottage for him.